Cody-Price/nyt-bestsellers/README.md

 1. Add an upstream remote that points to the main repo: `git remote add upstream https://github.com/<YOUR_GITHUB_USERNAME_HERE>/nyt-bestsellers`

-1. Pull in the latest version of master from upstream (ie: the main repo): `git pull upstream master`
+1. Pull in the latest version of master from upstream (ie: the main repo): `git pull upstream main`

 1. Install dependencies: `npm install`